flux-framework/rfc/spec_21.rst

 ~~~~~~~~~~~~~~~~~~

 NEW
    Initial state.
-The required ``submit`` event, which logs the job’s creation,
+The required first ``submit`` event logs the job’s creation,
-   transitions the state to DEPEND.
+   and the ``validate`` event transitions the state to DEPEND after the job
+   has been validated.

 DEPEND
    The job is blocked waiting for dependencies to be satisfied.
 Once all